-- Applicants must evidence a capacity to use their context for ministry as a learning environment. - There must be evidence of a match between the applicant's learning goals and the outcomes the Seminary hopes for in its graduates. - Applicants must have a history of effective ministry, show evidence of a willingness to think and act in new ways, and have an ability to work and learn collaboratively with others.

-- Applicants must demonstrate a capacity for self-reflection, self-analysis, and self-directed learning. - Applicants must demonstrate clarity of call.
+- Applicants must evidence a capacity to use their context for ministry as a learning environment. - There must be evidence of a match between the applicant's learning goals and the Seminary's learning outcomes. - Applicants must have a history of effective ministry, show evidence of a willingness to think and act in new ways, and have an ability to work and learn collaboratively with others. - Applicants must demonstrate a capacity for self-reflection, self-analysis, and self-directed learning. - Applicants must demonstrate clarity of call.